comet-ml/opik/apps/opik-documentation/documentation/docs/tracing/cost_tracking.md

 ## Retrieving Costs Programmatically

 You can retrieve the estimated cost programmatically for both spans and traces.
 Note that the cost will be `None` if the span or trace used an unsupported model.
+See [Exporting Traces and Spans](./export_data.md) for more ways of exporting traces and spans.

 ### Retrieving Span Costs